bruneleno/Color-Thief/README.md

 # Install
-Just run the AHK or EXE file in a folder that also contarins the Cursor_Icon folder.
-For the AHK file you'll need [Autohotkey](https://www.autohotkey.com/) installed
+Get the compiled release on the [releases](https://github.com/bruneleno/Quickest-Color-Picker-Ever/releases) page.
+Just run the EXE file in a folder that also contarins the Support_Files folder.